Cai Rang Floating Market

 3. Best time to visit

-Local merchants bring their farm products and things to market from the night, they start before sunrise when it is still dark, buyers also want to shop early when it still cool and go home early to start their day.
-That is why you should get up early for the most exciting time of the market.
-From 5 A.M to 7 A.M is also the most bustling and busiest moment of the market.
-It gathers hundreds of boats to buy and sell goods in crowds.
-The most distinctive feature of the floating market is probably the bamboo pole called “Cay Beo”, a unique way to advertise goods.
-“Cay Beo” is a bamboo with a length of 3m – 5m hanging all kinds of goods that they sell on the top so buyers could see from distance.
+When it is still dark, local merchants bring their farm products and things to market.
+The buyers also want to shop early when the weather is still cool then go home to start their normal day.
+That is why you should get up early for the most exciting moment of the market.
+The ideal time is from 5 A.M to 7 A.M when hundreds of boats gathers to buy and sell goods in crowds.
+The most distinctive feature of the floating market is probably the bamboo pole called “Cay Beo” with a length of 3m – 5m.
+This is a unique way to advertise when all kinds of goods that they sell are hang on the top so buyers could see from distance.

-Cai Rang Floating Market does not open in lunar festive days as the first and second days of the first lunar month, Doan Ngo Festival (the fifth day of the fifth lunar month).
+Cai Rang Floating Market does not open in lunar festive days, such as the first and second days of the first lunar month, Doan Ngo Festival (the fifth day of the fifth lunar month).

 Read more: Top Floating Markets in Mekong Delta